Best Forex Broker in Pakistan (2026) Best Forex Broker in Pakistan (2026)

 Disclosure: "Visit Broker" links are partner (affiliate) links.
 FX Recap may earn a commission at no cost to you.
 Trading involves significant risk of loss.
 T&Cs apply.

 Important Notice (2026): No forex broker currently holds a retail trading license issued by Pakistan’s Securities and Exchange Commission (SECP) for spot forex or CFD trading.
-Pakistani traders legally access global currency markets through internationally regulated offshore brokers.
+Local traders legally access global currency markets through internationally regulated offshore brokers.
 This guide only covers brokers regulated by globally recognized authorities such as the FCA (UK), ASIC (Australia), and CySEC (Cyprus).

 Forex Trading in Pakistan: The Legal Reality